-This is a community pharmacy next to a doctors surgery in the village of Marnhull in Dorset.
+This is a community pharmacy in a residential area, close to the centre of High Wycombe, Buckinghamshire.
 The pharmacy dispenses NHS and private prescriptions.
-And its team members sell over-the-counter medicines and provide advice.
-The pharmacy offers a few services such as Pharmacy First, the New Medicine Service (NMS) and Discharge Medicines Service (DMS).
-In addition, the pharmacy team provides multi-compartment compliance packs for some people who find it difficult to manage their medicines at home.
+It's team members sell over-the-counter medicines and provide advice.
+The pharmacy offers many services such as supervised administration of certain medicines, Pharmacy First, the New Medicine Service (NMS), local deliveries, travel vaccinations, seasonal flu and COVID-19 vaccinations and blood pressure testing.
+In addition, the pharmacy team provide multi-compartment compliance packs for people who find it difficult to manage their medicines at home and in residential care homes.

-This was a full inspection of the pharmacy.
+This was a full inspection of the pharmacy following information of a concern received by the GPhC.